2018 Cologne attack: Incident

 At around 12:30, Mohammad Abo R. arrived on Breslauer Platz at Cologne railway station's north side and entered a McDonald's restaurant with a backpack and a rolling suitcase.
 In the restaurant, he sat down at a table, drew a pistol (later identified as a pneumatic weapon), and spilled a flammable liquid on the floor.
 Shortly thereafter, he took a Molotov cocktail from his suitcase, ignited it and set the floor of the restaurant on fire.

-The fire ignited the clothes of a 14-year-old girl, who ran out of the restaurant in a panic.
-Passersby quickly extinguished the girl's burning clothes, who, despite the rapid reaction of the passersby, suffered severe burns to her legs.
-Surprised by the triggered fire sprinkler system, Abo R. had meanwhile fled the fast food restaurant and, armed with his gun stormed into an adjacent pharmacy, where he took an employee hostage.
+The fire ignited the clothes of a 14-year-old girl, who ran out of the restaurant.
+Passersby quickly extinguished the girl's burning clothes, who, despite the rapid reaction of the passersby, sustained severe burns to her legs.
+Surprised by the triggered fire sprinkler system, Abo R. had meanwhile fled the restaurant and entered a pharmacy across the floor, where he took an employee hostage using an airsoft pistol.

 At 12:45, the first emergency calls reached the police.
 The police quickly evacuated the station and cordoned off the surrounding area.
 On the phone, the perpetrator stated his demands: Free passage to Syria, the release of a Tunisian woman, and the return of his suitcase and bag from the McDonald's.
 He told passersby that he was a member of "Daesh".

 A two-hour standoff led to no peaceful solution.
 At 14:55, a SEK team detonated two stun grenades, stormed the pharmacy, and shot the perpetrator, who was still armed with his pistol.
 Three police officers fired a total of six rounds at Abo R., hitting him in the head and abdomen.
 The hostage was carried from the pharmacy and handed over to paramedics.
 Abo R. was dragged by the SEK Members to the square in front of the pharmacy, where CPR was applied and his wounds were treated by police medics.

 Cologne main station was completely locked down until 18:00.
 Thousands of people, many travelers among them, gathered around the station.